jibarozzo/Ants_FCAT/README.md

 # Ant Data Collection Project - FCAT Ecuador (June-July 2023)

-This repository contains data and documentation from a field study conducted in June and July 2023 at the FCAT research station in Ecuador.
-Our team, composed of instructors Thiago Fernandes and Bolívar Aponte and a cohort of undergraduate students, collected data on local ant populations to study their biodiversity and ecological roles.
+This repository contains data and documentation from a field study conducted as part of the FCAT/TIERA program course in June and July 2023 at the FCAT research station in Ecuador.
+Our team, composed of instructors Tiago V. Fernandes and Bolívar Aponte and a cohort of undergraduate students, collected data on local ant populations to study their biodiversity and ecological roles.

 ## Project Overview